facelessuser/backrefs/README.md

 ![License][license-image]
 # Backrefs

-Backrefs is a wrapper around Python's built-in **re** and the 3rd party **regex** library.
-Backrefs adds various additional back references that are known to some regex engines, but not to Python's **re**, and (to a much lesser degree) **regex**.
-The supported back references actually vary depending on the regular expression engine being used as **regex** already has most of them.
+Backrefs is a wrapper around Python's built-in [Re][re] and the 3rd party [Regex][regex] library.
+Backrefs adds various additional back references (and a couple other features) that are known to some regular expression engines, but not to Python's Re and/or Regex.
+The supported back references actually vary depending on the regular expression engine being used as the engine may already have support for some.

 # Documentation